History of Grand Central Terminal

-Grand Central Terminal is a major commuter rail terminal in Midtown Manhattan, New York City, serving the Metro-North Railroad's Harlem, Hudson and New Haven Lines.
+Grand Central Terminal is a major commuter rail terminal in Midtown Manhattan, New York City, serving the Metro-North Railroad's Harlem, Hudson and New Haven Lines, and the Long Island Rail Road (LIRR).
 It is the most recent of three functionally similar buildings on the same site.
 The current structure was built by and named for the New York Central & Hudson River Railroad, though it also served the New York, New Haven and Hartford Railroad.
 Passenger service has continued under the successors of the New York Central and New Haven railroads.

 Grand Central Terminal arose from a need to build a central station for three railroads in present-day Midtown Manhattan.
-In 1871, the magnate "Commodore" Cornelius Vanderbilt created Grand Central Depot for the New York Central & Hudson River, New York and Harlem Railroad, and New Haven railroads.
+In 1871, the magnate Cornelius "Commodore" Vanderbilt created Grand Central Depot for the New York Central & Hudson River, New York and Harlem Railroad, and New Haven railroads.
 Due to rapid growth, the depot was reconstructed and renamed Grand Central Station by 1900.
 The current structure, designed by the firms Reed and Stem and Warren and Wetmore, was built after a 1902 crash between two steam trains had prompted a study of the feasibility of electric trains.
 The building's construction started in 1903 and it was opened on February 2, 1913.

 The terminal continued to grow until after World War II, when train traffic started to decline.
 In the 1950s and 1970s, there were two separate proposals to demolish Grand Central, though both were unsuccessful.
 The terminal was given several official landmark designations during this period.
 Minor improvements occurred through the 1970s and 1980s, followed by an extensive rehabilitation in the mid- and late 1990s.

 From 1913 to 1991, Grand Central was also a major intercity terminal.
 In its latter years as an intercity station, all trains traveling along Amtrak's Empire Corridor—the former main line of the New York Central—originated and terminated at Grand Central.
 In 1991, Amtrak consolidated its New York City services at nearby Penn Station.
-The East Side Access project, which brought Long Island Rail Road service to a new station beneath the terminal, was completed in January 2023.
+The East Side Access project, which brought LIRR service to a new station beneath the terminal, was completed in January 2023.